pravega/flink-connectors/documentation/src/docs/catalog.md

 ```

 ## Useful Flink links
-Users can check [Flink Table catalogs docs](https://ci.apache.org/projects/flink/flink-docs-stable/dev/table/catalogs.html) to learn more about the general idea of catalog and detailed operations.
+See [Flink Table catalogs docs](https://ci.apache.org/projects/flink/flink-docs-stable/dev/table/catalogs.html) for more information on the general Catalog concepts and more detailed operations.